HannahMDoherty/ChemGAPP/README.md

 #### Iris_to_Dataset.py <a name="Iris_to_dataset"></a>

-Takes a directory of Iris files and turns them into the combined .csv Dataset used for normalisation.
+Takes a directory of Iris files and turns them into the combined .csv dataset used for normalisation.

 Input files do not have to be from IRIS as long as they are in the IRIS format and named in the format below.

-The IRIS file format is a tab delimited file starting with columns for plate locations, followed by measured phenotypes.
+The IRIS file format is a tab delimited tabular file starting with columns for plate locations, followed by measured phenotypes.
 E.g:

 | row |	column|	size | circularity | opacity |
 |  ------------- | ------------- | ------------- | ------------- | :-------------: |